George Colley: Political career

-Minister for Education (1965–66)
+Minister for Education (1965–1966)

 Following the return of Lemass's government at the 1965 general election, Colley joined the cabinet as Minister for Education.
 He introduced a plan to establish comprehensive schools, set up an advisory council on post-primary school accommodation in Dublin, and introduced a school psychological service.

-Minister for Industry and Commerce (1966–70)
+Minister for Industry and Commerce (1966–1970)

 He was promoted as Minister for Industry and Commerce, in a cabinet reshuffle in July 1966, and he continued the government policy of economic expansion that had prevailed since the late 1950s.

 In November 1966, Seán Lemass resigned suddenly as party leader.
 Colley contested the subsequent leadership election.
 He was the favoured candidate of party elders such as Seán MacEntee and Frank Aiken, the latter managing Colley's campaign and annoyed at Lemass's quick decision to retire before Colley had built up his support.
-Colley was considered to be in the same mould as the party founders, concerned with issues such as the peaceful re-unification of the country and the cause of the Irish language.
+Colley was considered to be in the same mould as the party founders, concerned with issues such as the peaceful reunification of the country and the cause of the Irish language.
 Charles Haughey and Neil Blaney, also declared their interest in the leadership; however, both withdrew when the Minister for Finance, Jack Lynch, announced his candidacy.
 Colley did not back down and the leadership issue went to a vote for the first time in the history of the Fianna Fáil party.

 The leadership election took place on 9 November 1966, and Lynch beat Colley by 59 votes to 19.
 When the new Taoiseach announced his cabinet, Colley retained the Industry and Commerce portfolio.

 Following Fianna Fáil's success at the 1969 general election, Colley held onto his existing cabinet post and also took charge of the Gaeltacht portfolio, an area where he had a personal interest.
 He used this dual position to direct industrial investment to Gaeltacht areas.
 He set about changing the traditional view of the Irish-speaking regions as backward and promoted their equal claim to the more sophisticated industries being established in Ireland by foreign investment.